kreatolinux/src/man/kpkg.conf.5.md

 ## PARALLELIZATION
 kpkg now supports parallelization, allowing for much faster binary package installations.
 This feature is only on the `install` command for now.

+Please keep in mind that parallelization is in an alpha state and is not stable.
+It may hang at times.

 * threadsUsed: You can set threads used to download packages.
 Set to 1 to disable parallelization.
 Number must be higher than 1.
-Defaults to 4.
+Defaults to 1.

 ## UPGRADE
 * buildByDefault: Enable building by default on upgrades or not.
 Is enabled by default.